yewstack/yew/docs/README.md

 An alternative approach is using futures which are can be leveraged through the [wasm-bindgen-futures](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/) crate which bridges Rust futures to JS Promises.
 An example project using futures and async-await can be found [here](https://github.com/yewstack/yew/tree/master/examples/futures).

+### Safety

+Rust helps developers write safer code.
+For example, in JavaScript, an uncaught error can cause serious problems in your application.
+Rust encourages proper error handling and you can even get stacktraces for your Rust code with the [`console_error_panic_hook`](https://github.com/rustwasm/console_error_panic_hook) crate.
+Also, Yew apps can leverage Rust's static typing to ensure that your `Component` receives the correct properties for creation \(otherwise your app won't compile!\).

+### JavaScript

+Yew is built on top of great web tooling like `wasm-bindgen` and `stdweb` and will be supporting `web-sys` and `js-sys` in the near future.
+These crates enable WebAssembly code to call into JavaScript and vice-versa.
+For some examples, visit [here](https://github.com/yewstack/yew/tree/master/examples/js_callback) to see how to leverage `stdweb` to write JavaScript code in your Rust app and [here](https://github.com/yewstack/yew/tree/master/examples/npm_and_rest) for how to interact with an NPM module.

 ### HTML

 Yew includes a procedural macro for generating HTML.
 It closely resembles React's JSX with some exceptions _\(string literals and listener callbacks to name a few\)_.
 Here is a quick look at its usage: